danielegasparri/span-gui/docs/manual.md

 You can personalise the plot by adding the error bars, set the log scale, add a linear fit (simple fit without considering the uncertainties), set the labels, the range, the font size, size and colours of the markers and decide if visualise the legend or not.
 You may also save the plot in high resolution PNG image format, in the directory where you run SPAN.
 If any error occur, the program will warn you.

 4. **Plot maps:** A sub-program to plot 2D maps from extracted quantities from datacubes.
-If you extracted datacube spectra and performed some spectral analysis with SPAN, you can load the RUNNAME_table.fits file stored in the extracted spectra folder within the "SPAN_results" folder, and any of the ASCII files generated by any spectral analysis task in the "Processl all" mode.
-SPAN will show you the quantities available from this file yo generate beautiful and customizable 2D maps.
+If you extracted datacube spectra and performed some spectral analysis with SPAN, you can load the RUNNAME_table.fits file stored in the extracted spectra folder within the "SPAN_results" folder, and any of the ASCII files generated by the spectral analysis tasks in the "Processl all" mode.
+SPAN will show you the quantities available from this file and generate beautiful and customizable 2D maps.